 Enter the Home Page

-In Canopy, your first landing spot is the Home Page or Dashboard Page.
+Your first landing spot in Canopy is the Home Page or Dashboard Page.
 Here, you keep track of:

 - Upcoming calendar events